websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/troubleshooting-upgrades.md

 # Troubleshooting Upgrades

-Skipping an upgrade step or creating custom references to the Liferay database, can cause upgrade issue.
-The following questions and answers address address these situations.
+Skipping an upgrade step or creating custom references to the Liferay database, can cause upgrade issues.
+The following questions and answers address some common situations.

 ## How should I handle an upgrade exception caused by a foreign key constraint?